sunoru/NodeCall.jl/README.md

 multi-thread/process functions, as well as the asynchronous methods involving `Task`s.
 However, asynchronous features in NodeJS (`Promise`s) works fine by awaiting them explicitly.

+If you need to asynchronously access the NodeJS environment, one way is to use `@node_async`.
+`@node_async` works like `@async` in Julia, but instead of scheduling a `Task` in Julia, it creates a `JsPromise` to wait on.
+Thus, the tasks are managed by the NodeJS side.

+`jl_yield()` is automatically called in NodeJS' event loop, so it won't block other `Task`s in Julia.

 ## Bug Reports & Contributing